Accepted Paper

 The main challenge in this type of project is to identify, within the large volume of collected data, the observations that accurately describe the phenomenon of interest.
 One classical approach is to assign a confidence score to each observation based on the profile of the contributor.
 In the Apex-Vigne project, contributors are supposed to be farmers, seasonal workers, advisors, or researchers with different motivations and expertise.
 However, the exact profiles of these contributors and their respective proportions remain unknown.
 The objective of this paper is to propose an automatic approach to profile contributors, considering only the characteristics of their contributions.

 Contributor profiling was performed using hierarchical clustering based on 6 descriptors, like the number of contributions, the number of plots, and years of app use.
-Cluster characteristics were validated through a user survey.
+Clusters were characterised through the descriptors and a user survey.

 Four profiles were identified, aligning with a priori knowledge and survey results.
 This foundation could support future work on assigning confidence scores to contributions, thereby facilitating the characterisation of data quality in agri-food citizen science projects.